3 Things Great B2B Marketers Can Learn from Sales

 In turn, you will also effectively help sales get better at its job; account execs and SDRs can strengthen their ability to get to know prospects better by building a more complete understanding of who they are speaking with, based on marketing’s personas and the knowledge you share with them.

-2. The types of content to be creating for all stages of the buyer’s journey
+2. The types of content to be creating for all buyer journey stages

 Schedule bi-weekly or monthly meetings with both account execs and SDRs to check in on what pieces of content seem to be resonating with prospects.
 Not only will you have a better handle on the types of content and topics to be producing, but also the when and where the context works best, and with whom during the selling cycle.

-3. How to get better at the marketing to sales hand-off
+3. How to get better at the handoff between marketing and sales

 Knowing when to pass a marketing-qualified lead to sales has become somewhat of a science by now, but communication across departments can increase this success, and a huge part of this communication should be marketing data.